dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-mutual-information-blog.md

 Suppose we are given the fact that coin toss results in "head", which means we will be dealing with only a "slice" of the distribution i.e. a conditional distribution.

 ![conditional_distribution_1](https://i.ibb.co/Rj5Bjw1/chrome-Ch-MTVFVw-Ap.png)

-The figure above shows a visualization of the joint distribution of a fair coin toss and a fair die roll.
+*Conditioning on random variable X (considering "Head" comes up)

 After applying the condition, we get a smaller distribution $p(Y|X=H)$.
 We get the values after applying the following formula:

 $$